MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

-# 3) Complete Mukurtu 3 Pre-Migration Activities
+# 3) Mukurtu 3 Pre-Migration Activities

-We have built a pre-migration report that will identify all site content that needs to updated or modified before it can be migrated, and any content settings that will not be migrated.
+The pre-migration report will identify all site content that needs to be updated or modified before it can be migrated to Mukurtu 4.
+The report will also identify any content settings that will not be migrated.

+> The pre-migration report only addresses stock Mukurtu content and features.
+For example, if you have created a new content type, or added a new field, it will not be reflected in this report.
+Please contact [support@mukurtu.org](mailto:support@mukurtu.org) with any questions.

 There are six categories included in the pre-migration report:

-1) Text formats "Markdown" and "Display Suite code"
-   - These formats are not supported by default in Mukurtu 4 and will not be migrated.
-   - These formats are most commonly used to implement custom styling on basic pages, community pages, and in some DH items.
-   - You will need to manually change these fields to use a supported format.
-2) Content (nodes) with no assigned protocols
+1) Content (nodes) with no assigned protocols
-   - In Mukurtu 4 cultural protocols are required for ALL content types.
-   - In Mukurtu 3 protocols were optional for dictionary words and collections, and were not included for person records and word lists.
-   - You will most likely be able to use the bulk processing tool to add protocols to all content without one, but some content may require manual editing.
-3) Media assets (atoms) with no assigned protocols
+2) Media assets (atoms) with no assigned protocols
-   - In Mukurtu 4 cultural protocols are required for ALL media assets.
-   - In Mukurtu 3 protocols were optional, but recommended.
-   - You will most likely be able to use the bulk processing tool to add protocols to all media assets without one, but some may require manual editing.
+3) Text formats: "Markdown" and "Display Suite code"
 4) Dictionary words with additional media
-   - In Mukurtu 4 there is both a thumbnail and an additional media field, and the additional media field works quite differently than in Mukurtu 3.
-   - The contents of the additional media field will NOT be migrated.
-   - You will need to manually move any media assets used in the Mukurtu 3 additional media field into the new thumbnail or additional media field if you want them to be included in the migration.
 5) Dailymotion media assets (atoms)
-   - Support for Dailymotion has been dropped in Mukurtu 4.
-We are not aware of any Mukurtu sites actively using Dailymotion.
-   - Dailymotion media assets will NOT be migrated.
-   - If you have any Dailymotion videos, you will need to move them to a different hosting platform and manually update the media assets and content that references them.
 6) Scald authors field
-   - The Scald "Authors" (scald_authors) field will not be migrated to Mukurtu 4.
-We are not aware of any Mukurtu sites actively using this field.
-   - No action is required.

-## Run the pre-migration report
+## Run the pre-migration report and clear caches

-It is best for these actitivities to be run by a drupal administrator to ensure all content is addressed.
-The account *may* need to enrolled in additional protocols.
+It is best for these actitivities to be run by a Drupal administrator to ensure all content is addressed.
+Depending on how you have assigned protocol membership, the account may need to be enrolled in additional protocols to apply protocols to content and media.

 You can access the pre-migration report directly at /admin/reports/migration/summary (eg: https://mysite.com/admin/reports/migration/summary).